funnywordsmagicman/minions-guide-timeline/README.md

 &emsp; All Minecraft-related logos, assets, and trademarks are the property of Mojang AB / Microsoft.
 No rights to the official intellectual property have been granted.

+&emsp; Information in this repository may change with Minecraft updates and may not always reflect the latest version of the game.

 <br>

 ### Terminology